Mohammed-Soliman144/Leon-Template-One/README.md

 ### Features

-** responsive design:** works seamlessly on desktops, tablets and smart phones
+**1-responsive design:** works seamlessly on desktops, tablets and smart phones

-** interactive UI:** built with HTML, CSS and modern JavaScript for achieve valuable user experience
+**2-interactive UI:** built with HTML, CSS and modern JavaScript for achieve valuable user experience

-** Smooth Scrolling: ** scrolling to each section in smoothly way
+**3-Smooth Scrolling:** scrolling to each section in smoothly way

 ## Technologies Used